FruitbatM/airmed-doc-app/README.md

 ### Color Scheme

-Delicate and soothing color palette was chosen for medical app.
+Delicate and soothing color palette will be chosen for medical app.
 Users should feel calm and comforted when opening AIRMED app, knowing that they have come to the right place to address their healthcare needs, questions, and any concerns.

 - Celadon Blue (#247ba0)
 - White (#FFFFFF)